jcvignoli/lumiere-movies/src/README.txt

 If Polylang is installed, new features for taxonomy are added, such as selecting a specific installed language to show in taxonomy pages.

+= Is it AMP compliant?  =

+Mostly it is.
+You may see some changes in the layout and obviously the apparence will change.
+As it is expected by AMPization of any webpages.

+= Is it CSP compliant?  =

+Content Security Policy (CSP) is a webserver based security avoiding injections to your pages.
+It greatly improves the security of them.
+While WordPress is not yet fully CSP compliant, Lumière already is.

 = Can I change the size of the poster pictures?  =

 Sure thing, just untick 'Display only thumbnail' in general admin options, and insert the size in pixels of the picture.